mircealungu/homepage/content/post/18-09-07--DB-Indexes.md

 hundreds of thousands of records

-# Fixing the Problem Without Touching the Algorithm
+## Database Indexes to Rescue: Fixing the Slowness

 The first thing that comes to my mind is a recent discussion with my sister about DB indexes and how they are very powerful performance tools.
 So I'm thinking, maybe